haalcala/GraphQL-with-OAuth2/README.md

 Build a suite of graphql queries that compliment your business needs and enjoy a super admin access via Oauth2.

 ### BONUS!
-Add an OAuth2 capability on your existing or legacy system!
+Add an OAuth2 capability on your existing or legacy system in two easy steps!

 By default authorization happens by making a call to the local user database and make the necesary verification.
 But with the latest update, you will be able to replace the authorization which effectively enables your existing or legacy system to have an OAuth2 layer/feature without changing your existing system.

 This can be achieved by extending the `DefaultAuthHandler` class and override the `verifyUser` method.
 And specify the new authhandler in the `index.js`.
+And if it's not very obvious and not covered here, you would need to write your `MyExistingSystemClient` that can allow you to communicate with your existing existing system like LDAP, some REST endpoints and whatnot.

 Ex: